 Can I legally sublet my home in New Mexico?

-To find out if you can legally sublet your rental in New Mexico, you have to first check the terms of the original .
+To find out if you can legally sublet your rental in New Mexico, you must first check the original’s terms.
 If your landlord didn’t include a sublease clause that forbids subletting of the property, then you’re likely good to go.

-If your landlord didn’t include any information about subletting in the original lease, then you can move forward with your New Mexico sublease agreement.
+If your landlord didn’t include any information about subletting in the original lease, you could move forward with your New Mexico sublease agreement.
 You don’t need to get permission from your landlord, but letting them know you intend to sublet is a good idea and helps further establish trust with them.
-You should provide your landlord a notice in writing at least 30 days before finalizing the sublease.
+You should write your landlord notice at least 30 days before finalizing the sublease.

 Can I change the terms of the original lease for my subtenants?